enagbeme/ER-Diagrams-HW2/README.md

 ## ER Diagrams
 The ER diagrams include:

 - **Chen Notation**

 - **Crow's Foot Notation**

 - The diagrams are available in **report.html** / **report.pdf** files

 ## Relational Schemas
 The relational schemas for each system are provided in the respective sections above.
 These schemas ensure proper normalization and referential integrity.

 ## Assumptions and Design Choices
-- **Weak Entities**: The PropertyClient entity is a weak entity as it relies on both Property and Client for its existence also The MatchTeam entity is a weak entity as it relies on both Match and Team for its existence.
+- **Weak Entities**: The PropertyClient entity is a weak entity as it relies on both Property and Client for its existence also the MatchTeam entity is a weak entity as it relies on both Match and Team for its existence.
 - **Composite Attributes**: Names are kept simple; first and last names are stored as a single attribute.
 - **Multivalued Attributes**: No multivalues attributes
 - **Relationships**: One-to-many and many-to-many relationships are properly defined.